chelsea-12/chelseaexamples/h2-threatmodeling.md

 - Digital tampering with the stock management system which can cause chaos to the business
 - Threat of theft from physical access to the warehouse

-Highest risk value would be a data breach of sensitive customer data - is a breach of trust for the customers leading to a loss of sales and potential legal action
+Highest risk value would be a data breach of sensitive customer data - is a breach of trust for the customers leading to a loss of sales and potential legal action.
+Second highest risk value is a DoS attack on the website - as this is a company that runs solely online, if the website is shut down it can lead to a huge loss in business even if for a short period of time.

 Potential threat actors can be hackers looking for private information to sell or DoS attackers looking to shut down websites for financial gain.
+Phishing attacks on employees can also be a risk.

+WHAT ARE WE GOING TO DO ABOUT IT?

 Sources that helped me write this threat model in addition to the four linked articles below include ********